rudrathegreat/The-Kangaroo-Project/README.md

 ![Image description](https://github.com/rudrathegreat/Retreiving-Events/blob/master/Screen%20Shot%202019-08-04%20at%2010.04.59%20am.png)

-Inside it, it will first confirm your username and password. -
+Inside it, it will first confirm your username and password.
+Just press enter if the parameter in the square brackets matches what you were going to give to psql.
+My username is postgres, so I am just going to hit enter to tell PSQL that I want to use the parameter inside the square brackets -

 ![Image description](https://github.com/rudrathegreat/Retreiving-Events/blob/master/Screen%20Shot%202019-08-04%20at%2010.06.02%20am.png)